 by Keith Harmoney, Range Scientist, Hays

 Over the years, I’ve heard rangeland managers develop rules of thumb, or short phrases, to try to help them simplify decisions that need to be made to manage their pastures.
 Some of these rules of thumb have merit and scientific or economic data to support the rules of thumb; however, some rules of thumb may be unfounded and lack informational support.
-In previous Beef Tips Newsletters, I listed some common rules of thumb, along with an explanation of whether or not the rule of thumb has any merit or basis of support.
-You can go back and read Rules of Thumb 1-4 in the January Beef Tips, and Rules of Thumb 5-8 in the March Beef Tips.
-This month, another four Rules of Thumb are listed, and a Thumbs Up means it’s a rule of thumb with merit, and a Thumbs Down indicates the rule of thumb lacks support and has room for improvement.
+The following is a list of some common rules of thumb, along with an explanation of whether or not the rule of thumb has any merit or basis of support.
+Thumbs Up means it’s a rule of thumb with merit, and a Thumbs Down indicates the rule of thumb lacks support and has room for improvement.
 A Thumbs Up and a Thumbs Down means that arguments may be made for and against the rule of thumb.
+Below is the first set in a series of three sets of rules of thumb that will be shared in upcoming newsletters.